CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 1. Prerequisites
 ================

 There are no specific skills needed for this tutorial beyond a basic comfort with the command line and using a text editor.
-Prior experience in developing web applications will be helpful but is not required.
+Prior experience in python will be helpful but is not required.

 2. Docker Installation
 ======================